 Disability and mental health support

-Students with any form of disability can get support through our Disability and Mental Health Service.
+Students with any disability including Long-Term Health Conditions, Mental Health Conditions and Specific Learning Differences (SpLD’s) can get support through our Disability and Mental Health Service.
 Find out what’s available and how you can access it.

 Accessing the support you need

-You need to register with our Disability and Mental Health Service to receive all forms of disability support during your studies.
+You need to register with our Disability and Mental Health Service to receive support during your studies.
 This applies even if you’ve declared your disability on your application or through the student record system (OSIS).

 Registering with us: